PaddlePaddle/docs/doc/paddle/api/paddle/hapi/model/Model_cn.rst

     device = paddle.set_device('cpu')
     # if use static graph, do not set
     paddle.disable_static(device) if dynamic else None
-    # inputs and labels are not required for dynamic graph.

     input = InputSpec([None, 784], 'float32', 'x')
     label = InputSpec([None, 1], 'int64', 'label')
     model = paddle.Model(Mnist(), input, label)